Eve was created from the rib of

 FFS

-It is important to realise that not all facial feminisation surgeries are a huge success.
+A search for the term 'Facial Feminization Surgery' using Google will produce a vast number results.
+A few examples include: It is important to realise that not all facial feminisation surgeries are a huge success.
 Some are clearly "botched" and in other cases the patient is unlucky and has serious complications.
-Unsurprisingly these results are not publicised by the surgeons, and including "negative" photos on this page might result in legal problems.
-However a search of the Internet will quickly reveal a few of the more appalling stories.
+Unsurprisingly these results are not publicised by the surgeons and including "negative" photos on this page might result in legal problems.
+However, a search of the Internet will quickly reveal a few of the more appalling stories.

-Other Surgical Procedures Rib
+Other Surgical Procedures

-An only slightly less dramatic and dangerous procedure is to break the lower ribs, bend them inwards to reduce the waist line, and force them to mend in the new position by the continuous wearing of a tight and rigid corset for a month or more.
+An only slightly less dramatic and dangerous procedure is to break the lower ribs, bend them inwards to reduce the waistline, and force them to mend in the new position by the continuous wearing of a tight and rigid corset for a month or more.
 Amanda Lepore - who claims to have the most expensive surgically enhanced body in the world - underwent this procedure.
 She also claims to now have the perfect female figure - 38-22-38 - and combined with her petite 5ft 2in height the result is indeed impressive if you can cope with her excessively feminised facial appearance.
-Long

 Bone Shortening